adopted-ember-addons/ember-file-upload/docs/api/component/file-upload.md

 # FileUpload

-⚠️ This component has been deprecated in favour of the `queue.selectFiles` modifier.
+⚠️ This component has been deprecated in favour of the `queue.selectFile` modifier.
 See: [Upgrading to v5](../../docs/upgrade-guide#fileupload-component).

 `FileUpload` is a component that allows users to upload files using their browser's file chooser.